mozilla/activate.mozilla.community/_pages/id/webextensions.md

 1. Now it’s your turn.
 Using the tutorial on MDN [build your first extension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_first_WebExtension).
 2. After creating your first extension, move on to Step 5 or follow the tutorial to [build a more complex extension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_second_WebExtension).
 3. Once everyone in the group has made an extension, take a few minutes to debrief.
-While you debrief, you can learn more about the [anatomy of a extension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Anatomy_of_a_WebExtension), explore [more examples of APIs in action](https://github.com/mdn/webextensions-examples), continue to Part III, or conclude the event.
+While you debrief, you can learn more about the [anatomy of an extension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Anatomy_of_a_WebExtension), explore [more examples of APIs in action](https://github.com/mdn/webextensions-examples), continue to Part III, or conclude the event.

 __Part III (Bonus!)__